 - aggregationType (mandatory) defines how the values for the metrics are aggregated.
-The supported values are: - MIN - MAX - OCC - AVG - DEV - SUM - MED - MOD - computation (mandatory) is the computation to perform when encountering the desired type of link. - linkTypeld (mandatory) is desired type of link to aggregate data from.
+The supported values are: - MIN: minimal value - MAX: maximal value - OCC: number of data points - AVG: average value - DEV: standard deviation - SUM: sum of values - MED: median value - MOD: modal value - computation (mandatory) is the computation to perform when encountering the desired type of link. - linkTypeld (mandatory) is desired type of link to aggregate data from.
 The link type and its supported IN and OUT artefacts must be declared in the analysis model, see Artefact Links for more details.
-The link direction, which is one of: - $\circ~$ OUT considers only outbound links (links from this artefact to other artefacts) - IN considers only inbound links (links from other artefacts to this artefact) - IN\OUT considers all links for this artefact and is the default value if none is specified - A computation used as a condition to filter out unwanted artefacts - A default computation that is used to return a value in case no link exists
+The link direction, which is one of: - OUT considers only outbound links (links from this artefact to other artefacts) - IN considers only inbound links (links from other artefacts to this artefact) - IN_OUT considers all links for this artefact and is the default value if none is specified - A computation used as a condition to filter out unwanted artefacts - A default computation that is used to return a value in case no link exists